romankh3/mongopresentation/README.md

 # mongopresentation
-app for presentation NoSQL database MongoDB.
+app for presentation connection to NoSQL database MongoDB.